spcourse/integrals/en/riemann/explanation/index.md

 ![](../../../assets/quadratic.png){: style="max-width:500px;"}

 If you've ever taken a calculus course, you will have probably learned how to analytically solve such integrals *exactly*.
-This assignment will **not** about these analytical solutions, but instead letting the computer do the work to *approximate* an integral.
+This assignment will **not** revolve around these analytical solutions, but instead lets the computer do the work to *approximate* an integral.
 There are quite a few different ways you can leverage the computational power of a computer to approximate an integral, the most well known of which is a Riemann sum.